charlesbrandt/public/system/linux/upgrade.md

 Future considerations

+  - If hibernation is actually necessary, just use a file based scratch drive.
+Easier to allocate, and prevents storage from getting allocated in a way that is sub optimal.
+  - [previously] Enough swap to enable hibernation
+    Will want to disable swap from being used by the OS.
+(Just use memory)
+    But it is useful to have enough space for hibernation
+    ideally it is not part of the / (root) filesystem

   - Separate `/var` ???
     I like this idea in theory -- prevent an ailing service that generates a lot of log files from filling up the main partition.